RU09342-F18/lab-1-gpio-IanMoffitt/Off_Board Blink/README.md

+## Reset Circuitry
+After reading over the data sheet and doing extensive research online, I found that the reset circuit should be set like a lowpass filter with a resistor value of 47k Ohms and a capacitor with a value of 1nF.
+Considering I was sick during the second lab period it was tough to find the capacitor, but it turns out that I had a electronics kit at home and had a capacitor labeled 102, this capacitor is equivalent to 1nF.
+Setting the filter up is shown in the picture provided.

+## Power Supply
+The power supply of the board is another important aspect of using the processor out of the dev board.
+The board operates on 5V, which is supplied by the dev board.
+VSS is GND which is also produced by the board.

+## LED Circuitry
+The voltage delivered out of any port is approximately 3.4V, so I needed to decide a safe voltage to be delivered out of the output to the LED.
+I looked up the safe current to pass through a Green and Red diode which is approximately 16-18mA.
+Knowing that a diode drops a constant voltage of 0.7V, I tried to figure out what resistor would be necessary to pass the recommended current of 17mA.
+Using Ohms law I deduced that the resistance should be about 268 Ohms, connecting the proper resistors in series produces this resistance.

 # Off Board Blink
 Now that we have the whole blinking LED out of the way, why don't we try making things a little more convenient by taking the G2553 off the development board and into a breadboard.
 In addition to the software, your README needs to also contain a picture of your circuit with at least 2 LEDs blinking all on a breadboard and without a development board.
 This means that you will need:
 * Proper power being supplied to the processor